 8:30am – I am Spirit: perform ritual and prayers to the dead.

 9:00am – I am Body: stretch and make coffee, send message to somatic therapist because back is sore.
-I am Woman: send message to husband.
+I am Woman: send message to lover.
 I am Daughter: send daily morning message to mom.

 9:30am – The official workday begins: